 the main heroine that will make you grin like an idiot.
 I tell you this is not your typical shounen romance.
 This one will bring out your inner fangirl.

 The story is simply one of the best stories I've seen and it's not an exaggeration.
 It's simple yet it really draws you in that you can't stop reading once you've read it.
-The development of the main character's relationship with each other and with the other characters are the main focus of the story.
-The comedy and drama are also well balanced.
+The main focus of the story is, of course, the love story of the MC and the main heroine, as well as the MC's character development.
 The setting is in Taisho Era Japan, around few years after the World War I. If you're not really familiar with the japanese history, there are explanations along the way so you'll be familiarized about the culture and laws during that time.

 The art is good.
 I can't say anything bad about it.
 The environment, the scenes, and the characters are well drawn.
 I admit that the reason why I decided to read this one is because the main heroine at the cover was cute.